lethorable/dem2dged/README.md

 Conversion of elevation data from any GDAL raster source to DGED tiles
 ## What is it?

+DGED (Defense Gridded Elevation Data) is a product implementation profile from [DGIWG](https://www.dgiwg.org/dgiwg/) (Defense Geospatial Information Working Group).
+In layman's words it is an instruction on how to package elevation data for military - and civlian - purposes (I will refer to DGED as "the spec" for convenience below).
+DGED sets forth rules on existing formats, ie GMLJP2, NSIF and GeoTIFF - the options are narrowed down thus allowing a more smooth import/export of data.
 This is a small tool to convert a raster elevation dataset to a set of DGED tiles.
-At present only UTM tiles are supported.
+At present only UTM and GeoTiff tiles are supported.

 UTM: There are some limitations.
 The DGED spec is quite elaborate and allows for a lot of options.
-These are narrowed down in this implementation.
+These are further narrowed down in this implementation.
 For instance the no-data value is fixed, the tile size has been pre-chosen to the smallest size.
 If there are features you need for your project, let me know.
 Tiles are generated with the dem2dged_utm.py script.

 GEO: So far not supported.

 THIS PROJECT IS VERY VERY BETA!
 USE AT OWN RISK

-## Running the description
+## Running the script

 ### positional arguments: